mroshanpai/SQL-Datawarehouse-Analytics/README.md

 This Project is from Baraa on SQL .
 I have followed the video and executed it to learn the basics of Analytics using SQL

 Phase 1 - Exploring the Database
--- To  check what tables are in the database
+-- To  check what tables are in the database/n
      Select * from INFORMATION_SCHEMA.TABLES

---To  check what tables are in the database
+--To  check what tables are in the database/n
-      Select * from INFORMATION_SCHEMA.COLUMNS
+      Select * from INFORMATION_SCHEMA.COLUMNS/n
 	    Where TABLE_NAME = 'dim_customers'

 -- Explore countries of customers